-MSc/PG Diploma in Biotechnology
+MSc/PG Diploma in Biotechnology (not offered in the Academic Year 2023-2024)

 The development of a MSc and postgraduate diploma programme were conceived because of the urgent necessity of the UWI and the Caribbean region to immediately invest in biotechnology, which is considered to be the most promising and fastest-growing technology of the present era.
-The field of biotechnology is recognised for its potential to offer solutions to worldwide problems, from food security and health to clean energy and environmental sustainability.
+The field of biotechnology is recognized for its potential to offer solutions to worldwide problems, from food security and health to clean energy and environmental sustainability.
 Situated in a strategic location, Trinidad and Tobago and rest of the Caribbean have the unique advantage to explore this growing global demand in biotechnology.
 This postgraduate programme will provide the basic expertise, skill sets, necessary infrastructure and knowledge base which would serve to ultimately build capacity in this region.
 It would create avenues for advanced research and enhance intellectual capacity to enable the development of industrial and business activity, leading to generation of employment opportunities in this frontier field.
 This programme will be offered at both the Post Graduate Diploma and the Master's levels.